There is important information on this page that may be difficult to read on a small screen device. You may wish to switch to a larger display.

 To find out more, read our useful guide to annuities (PDF 146KB.

 How we manage the funds

 As an investor in our With-Profit Fund, you can be confident that your money will be handled with expert care and attention.

 To help you understand how we manage the With-Profit Fund in which you’re invested, we produce two guides.

-There's a very detailed, highly technical guide called the Principles and Practices of Financial Management (PPFM) and there is a simplified, more reader friendly version.
-Both of these guides can be downloaded from our With-Profits useful guides page.
+There are highly technical guides called the Principles and Practices of Financial Management (PPFM) and there are simplified, more reader friendly versions.
+These guides can be downloaded from our With-Profits useful guides page.

 We're committed to treating our customers, as a group, fairly at all times.
 To support this, we have a With-Profits Committee which brings independent expertise and oversight, to ensure fairness is fully considered in our with-profit decision making.

 For more information about with-profits or to help you to decide if with-profits is suitable for you, you should seek financial advice.